atomC-1/Calculator/README.md

 # Project name: Building a Calculator with [javascirpt](https://en.wikipedia.org/wiki/JavaScript).
 # Purpose:

-Experience computation and arithmetics and calulation.
+Experience computation and arithmetics and calulation and algorithm.

 # Conclusion: